nickap/vue-exit-intent/README.md

 - **bdropColor**
 BackDrop Color.

+- **LSItemKey**
+Key of Local Storage item.
+You can use a different key to show multiple pop-ups with different behaviour/content.

 ### Use it with defaults
 Please add your content in between the opening and closing tag.